aimee-mcneil-melville/ToDo-Full-Stack/README.md

 <details>
   <summary>More about stretch challenges</summary>

-  - Currently our wombats state contains an array of strings, but when receive data from the database this comes as an array of objects.
-Add a new animal and data that reflects this.
-Perhaps an array of dugongs with keys such as `id`, `name`, `favouriteToy`, etc. How does this change the add, delete, and update functionality?
+  - Currently our wombats state contains an array of strings, but often our data is stored in database tables and, when retrieved, this comes out as an array of objects.
+Update your wombat data to match this (perhaps with keys such as `id`, `name`, `furColour`, `favouriteToy`, etc).
+How does this change the add, delete, and update functionality?
   - Choose a CSS framework to implement and make this page prettier!
-  - Write some tests for your React components, actions creators, and reducers
+  - Write tests for your React components, actions creators, and reducers

 </details>